Bhutanese Americans

 Bhutanese Americans are Americans of Bhutanese descent.

-According to the 2010 census there are 19,439 Americans of Bhutanese descent.
-However, many Nepali-Bhutanese came to the U.S. via Nepal as political refugees from that country and are registered as Nepali Americans; often leading to the actual numbers of Bhutanese Americans being underreported.
+According to the 2010 census, there are 19,439 Americans of Bhutanese descent.
+However, many Nepali-Bhutanese came to the US via Nepal as political refugees from that country and are registered as Nepali Americans; often leading to the actual numbers of Bhutanese Americans being underreported.
 More than 92,323 Bhutanese Nepalis have been resettled in the United States, with the largest single community being approximately 27,000 in Columbus, Ohio.

 Demography

 According to the 2010 census, there are 19,439 Bhutanese Americans.
-However, many Bhutanese came to the U.S. from Nepal as political refugees from that country.
+However, many Bhutanese came to the US from Nepal as political refugees from that country.
 These political refugees formed, according to estimates of June 20, 2010, a population of 27,926 people in the United States.
 Many Bhutanese Americans are of the Hindu faith.
 The others are Kiratas, Buddhist, and Christians.